THEOplayer/react-native-theoplayer-ui/doc/getting-started.md

 };
 ```

-### Available components
+## Available components

 The API documentation of all available components can be found [here](https://theoplayer.github.io/react-native-theoplayer-ui/api/).
 Their source code can be found [here](https://github.com/THEOplayer/react-native-theoplayer-ui/tree/develop/src/ui).

-### Creating your own custom UI
+## Creating your own custom UI

-All components inside the `DefaultTHEOplayerUi` are available through the `react-native-theoplayer` package and can
+All components inside the `THEOplayerDefaultUi` are available through the `react-native-theoplayer` package and can
 be used to create your own custom layout.
-Since `DefaultTHEOplayerUi` is our version of a "custom" UI, you could
+Since `THEOplayerDefaultUi` is our version of a "custom" UI, you could
 use this as a starting point for your own custom layout.

 This use-case is implemented in the [example app](https://github.com/THEOplayer/react-native-theoplayer/blob/develop/doc/example-app.md)